You are here

 A 3.0 GPA is required for graduation with a MS degree (see the College of Graduate and Professional Studies course catalog).

 There is no "typical" set of courses that students take their first semester.
 However, it is advisable to complete MATH 510 (Introduction to Analysis) and MATH 512 (Abstract Algebra) as soon as possible since they are prerequisites for many courses.
-You must complete at least 4 core courses before you plan to graduate, and you must also make sure that you have completed at least half of your credit hours at the 600 level or above (typically 5 courses in addition to MATH 695).
+You must make sure that you have completed at least half of your credit hours at the 600 level or above (typically 5 courses in addition to MATH 695).
 Course offerings vary from semester to semester, so you should prioritize taking 600 level courses as they become available.

 For more information please contact: Professor Russell Lodge, Russell.Lodge@indstate.edu